 The project area is located in the geographic region referred to as South Texas.
 The region is bordered by the Rio Grande River to the south and west, and the Gulf of Mexico coastline to the east, (Norwine 1995:138).
 A gently rolling landscape with seasonal drainages dominates the area.
-Elevations across the project area are approximately 30 ft above mean sea level.
-The Rio Grande River is 0.9 km to the south of the APE.
-Approximately two-thirds of the APE is cleared land and the other third is dominated by thick brush and trees.
+Elevations across the project area are approximately 30-ft above mean sea level.
+The Rio Grande River is 0.9-km to the south of the APE.
+The entire APE had been mechanically bulldozed prior to the arrival of RKEI personnel on site.

-Approximately 0.95 km to the southwest of the APE is the remains of Fort Brown which originally was composed of 358 acres immediately east of the Rio Grande River.
+The remains of Fort Brown are found approximately 1.08-km to the southwest of the APE.
+Fort Brown was originally composed of 358 acres immediately east of the Rio Grande River.
 The fort, which was the first United States military post in Texas, was established on March 28, 1846, by General Zachary Taylor.
 On May 17, 1846, it was named Fort Taylor.
 The fort was soon renamed Fort Brown in honor of Major Jacob Brown who was killed in its defense on May 9, 1846.
 The fort had accommodations for one company of cavalry, one battery of artillery and four companies of infantry.
 The main fort was made up of earthworks in a hexagon shape that encompassed an 800 yard perimeter, walls that were 9.5 feet high, a parapet that was 15 feet wide, and a ditch that was 8.5 feet deep and 15-20 feet wide.
 There were also 6 bastions; one on each corner.
 Even though the fort was continuously occupied from 1846 until 1944, no effort was made to preserve the original fortification.
 By 1944, the only remains were grass covered mounds.
 Approximately 18 buildings were constructed during the first year and another 70 buildings were erected in 1869 after the Civil War (Garza and Lang 2010).
 A national cemetery was located on the point of land bounded by the Fort Brown Resaca (THC 2015).